Eschatologue/CM_wiki/docs/class/barbarian/berserker.md

 > *Channel Rage into Violent Fury*

-Violence is both a means and an end.
-You follow a path of untrammelled fury, slick with blood, as you thrill in the chaos of battle, heedless of your own well-being.
+Violence is both your means and your end, as you follow a path of untrammelled fury, slick with blood and driven by sheer anger.
+As a **Berserker**, you revel in the chaos of battle, heedless of your own well-being, allowing your Rage to seize you and empower every savage strike.

 ### Level 3: Frenzy